A fence casts geometric shadows on a wall under bright sunlight.

 We are delighted to host the University of Calgary Breaking Barriers Day on Wednesday, June 10, 2026.

-Stay tuned for registration and a call for abstracts!
+Stay tuned for event registration and call for research abstracts!

 Dr. Bonita Sawatzky, PhD (she/her)